sosropartono/web102_prework/README.md

 Describe any challenges encountered while building the app.

--I have not worked with javascript in a while, so getting used to the syntax and relearning methods such as reduce, and filter was challenging.
+* I have not worked with javascript in a while, so getting used to the syntax and relearning methods such as reduce, and filter was challenging.
--I also had a difficult time understanding the intricacies of destructuring, needed to look up how it worked on MDN documents.
+* I also had a difficult time understanding the intricacies of destructuring, needed to look up how it worked on MDN documents.
--In order to make the app look like the example I had to figure out which css elements to apply new rules to and learn some new css rules.
+* In order to make the app look like the example I had to figure out which css elements to apply new rules to and learn some new css rules.
--Overall a great and enriching experience.
+* Overall a great and enriching experience.

 ## License